Philadelphia reports largest daily death toll with 33 fatalities

 REDUCED SEPTA SERVICE

-The new schedules that go into effect on Thursday are focused on providing access to hospitals, grocery stores and other life-sustaining services.
+The new schedules that went into effect on Thursday are focused on providing access to hospitals, grocery stores and other life-sustaining services.

 Buses, subways and trolleys that are in service will continue to follow Saturday schedules, and available Regional Rail service will run every two hours.